 To get the math right, you have to stop pretending SEO is free just because "organic" sounds like it doesn't cost money.
 The investment variable is the denominator in your ROI formula.
 If you get this wrong, your final calculation is worthless.
 The biggest line item isn't software.
 It's human beings.

-The average annual pay for an SEO specialist in the United States sits around $67,388 a year.
-Most salaries fall between $53,000 and $75,000.
+According to 2026 ZipRecruiter salary data, the average annual pay for an SEO specialist in the United States sits in the high $60,000s, with most salaries falling between $53,000 and $75,000.
 That gets you a mid-level hire to turn the wrenches, not necessarily someone who can build a strategy from scratch.
 Once you add benefits, payroll taxes, and management overhead, that single hire easily costs the company over $100,000.

 Then you have to layer on the tech stack.
 You can't do this job with just a laptop and a dream.
 You need data to make decisions, and good data is expensive.
 A proper SEO stack usually includes these costs:

-• Content operations, including writers (freelance or full-time), editors, and optimization tools like Clearscope or MarketMuse, or a self-learning content engine.
+- Content operations ($500-$5,000/mo): writers (freelance or full-time), editors, and optimization tools like Clearscope or MarketMuse, or a self-learning content engine.

 Tracking Organic Revenue and Conversion Attribution